matorolll/SOC-learing/README.md

 | 30 | 30.10.2025 | Completing Incident Response and Logs Fundamentals rooms   | Cyber Security 101 path - 33 Tasks |
 | 31 | 31.10.2025 | Completing Firewall Fundamentals rooms                     | Cyber Security 101 path - 17 Tasks |

+October was another productive month.
+This month, I completed the SOC L1 course, which was the most important one for me.
+Then, I continued my previous courses and developed my red team skills in order to improve my abilities in this field as well.
+On the tryhackme platform, I achieved a global user ranking of 27,000, which places me in the top 2% of users on the site.
+I have already completed 135 rooms and over 3,000 tasks since the beginning of my adventure.
+I currently have a streak of 93, which I hope will exceed three digits.
+This month, I also started many private projects, which resulted in fewer completed tasks.

 # November 2025